-- price and volume fluctuations in the overall stock market from time to time; - significant volatility in the market price and trading volume of securities of BDCs or other companies in our sector, which are not necessarily related to the operating performance of these companies; - our inability to deploy or invest our capital; - fluctuations in interest rates; - any shortfall in revenue or net income or any increase in losses from levels expected by investors or securities analysts; - · operating performance of companies comparable to us; - changes in regulatory policies or tax rules, particularly with respect to RICs or BDCs; - inability to maintain our qualification as a RIC for U.S. federal income tax purposes; - · changes in earnings or variations in operating results; - · changes in the value of our portfolio; - general economic conditions and trends; and - · departure of key personnel.
+- price and volume fluctuations in the overall stock market from time to time; - significant volatility in the market price and trading volume of securities of BDCs or other companies in our sector, which are not necessarily related to the operating performance of these companies; - our inability to deploy or invest our capital; - fluctuations in interest rates; - any shortfall in revenue or net income or any increase in losses from levels expected by investors or securities analysts; - operating performance of companies comparable to us; - changes in regulatory policies or tax rules, particularly with respect to RICs or BDCs; - inability to maintain our qualification as a RIC for U.S. federal income tax purposes; - the exclusion of our common stock from certain market indices, such as the Russel 2000 Financial Services Index, could reduce the ability of certain investment funds to own our common stock and put short-term selling pressure on our common stock; - changes in earnings or variations in operating results; - changes in the value of our portfolio; - general economic conditions and trends; and - departure of key personnel.